Disclaimer: Affiliate links help us produce good content. Learn more.

 Speed and performance

-However, they are only found in 33 countries, mostly in Europe and North America.
-Since connection speed depends on distance to the server, users in Europe and the US will get the best service.
-Furthermore, PIA is one of the most popular VPN services, so overcrowding the servers is common – aAgain, leading to slower speeds.
+PIA boasts around 36700 servers, however, they are only found in 77 countries, mostly in Europe and North America.
+Since connection speed depends on the distance to the server, users in Europe and the US will get the best service.
+Furthermore, PIA is one of the most popular VPN services, so overcrowding the servers is common – again, leading to slower speeds.

 User reviews have generally been happy with the speeds available, but there have been reports that some servers were almost impossible to connect to.
 Overall, PIA wins out over Avast for both speed and performance.